samuelmaina/sokoni/README.md

 Customers can buy products from the shop.
 The application stores the  balance that a user has which helps the  user in budgetting.
 They will top up their balance at their own convinience.
 Customers can download invoices of their products as pdf.
 They can also change the details their details including  their cell phone numbers which is used to top up their accounts.

 ## Technologies used
-Node.js for application development.
+ Node.js for application development.<br/>
-Ejs templating language.
+ Ejs templating language.<br/>
-Jest for unit and integration testing.
+Jest for unit and integration testing.<br/>
-Selenium for End-to-End testing.
+Selenium for End-to-End testing.<br/>
-Mongo DB database.
+Mongo DB database.<br/>
-Mongoose for Object Document Mapping.
+Mongoose for Object Document Mapping.<br/>
-Cloudinary for image hosting.
+Cloudinary for image hosting.<br/>
-Sendgrid for email sending.
+Sendgrid for email sending.<br/>
 Twillio for sms sending(used mostly for confirming telephone numbers).